 - Discounts when you visit the Civic Museums within Cinque Terre

 Back in 2016, Explora5Terre launched a bus shuttle service between the 5 villages.
-The daily pass is a bit more expensive – 22 EUR, but you get an audio guide, which is pretty cool!
+The daily pass is a bit more expensive – 22 EUR, but you get an audio guide, which is pretty cool for your Cinque Terre itinerary!
 Learn more about their services here and see the bus timetables.

 The ferries in Cinque Terre run from April to October (included).
 The daily tickets are about 20-25 EUR, while point-to-point tickets between the villages are between 7-12 EUR.
 Here is a bit more information the schedule and detailed listing of the prices.